2025-2026 Academic Catalog

 The Department of Accounting and Information Systems prepares students to become professionals in their chosen area of accounting and information systems.
 Faculty members in the department have chosen to specialize in selected areas of accounting or information systems and they teach and conduct research in these areas.
 All tenure track faculty members at the professorial ranks have Ph.D.s in accounting or information systems appropriate to the courses they teach, and many have professional certification in their areas of specialization.
 The faculty is committed to the education of accounting and information systems professionals who will be active participants in the information age, with increasing demand for data analytics skills.

-Many graduates of our department desire to gain certification in their selected area of specialization.
-The Certified Public Accountant (CPA) is the best known of these certifications.
-Students taking the CPA exam in Virginia must meet a 120-hour baccalaureate or higher degree requirement in order to sit for the CPA exam, but must have 150 credit hours to be certified.
-The requirements for other states vary; however, most require students to meet the 150-hour educational requirement to be licensed.
-Students should discuss with their advisor the several options Virginia Tech provides for meeting this requirement at both the undergraduate and graduate level.
-In addition to the CPA exam, graduates of our programs sit for the Certificate in Management Accounting (CMA) exam, the Certified Internal Auditor (CIA) exam, the Certified Information Systems Auditor (CISA) exam, and others.
-Students planning to take one of these exams are advised to talk to their department's faculty during their junior year so that they may select the electives appropriate for the selected exam.
+Many graduates of our department desire to gain licensure and/or certification in their selected area of specialization.
+The Certified Public Accountant (CPA) license is highly respected and sought after in addition to being globally recognized.
+Students planning to take the CPA exam in Virginia are required to have a bachelor's degree from one or more accredited institutions with an accounting concentration or equivalent (as defined by the Virginia Board of Accountancy) and at least 120 semester credit hours (SCH).
+If interested, students should discuss with their advisor and/or department's faculty.
+Students should be aware that education requirements vary by state (consult the state board of accountancy of interest).
+In addition to the CPA license, graduates of our programs sit for the Certificate in Management Accounting (CMA) exam, the Certified Internal Auditor (CIA) exam, the Certified Information Systems Auditor (CISA) exam, the Certified Fraud Examiner (CFE) exam, the Certified Financial Planner (CFP) exam, and others.
+Students planning to take one or more of these exams are advised to talk to the department's faculty during their junior year so that they may select the electives appropriate for the respective certification(s).

 The department also encourages interaction with accounting and information systems professionals by sponsoring three student organizations: Accounting Society; National Association of Black Accountants; and Beta Alpha Psi, the national honorary and professional society dedicated to the advancement of the accounting profession.
 These organizations and other campus groups provide multiple opportunities for developing leadership skills and interacting with accounting and information systems professionals.